Cucumber Onion Salad Recipe

 Instructions

-• Place cucumber slices into large bowl.
-Cut Vidalia onion into long thin strips and add to the bowl.
+- Place cucumber slices into a large bowl.
+Cut Vidalia or red onion into long, thin strips and add to the bowl.

-• In 2-cup measuring cup, add vinegar, sugar, salt, garlic, and water.
+- In a 2-cup measuring cup, add vinegar, sugar (if using), Stone House Seasoning, and water.
 Mix well with a fork and pour over cucumber and onions.
-Cover tightly with plastic wrap and store in the refrigerator at least an hour before serving.
+Cover tightly with plastic wrap and store in the refrigerator for at least an hour before serving.

 Nutrition